 Everything to the East of Halfway Woods is called “Uptown”.
 Everything to the West of of Halfway Woods is called “Downtown”.
 There is a massive hill in between them.
 It divides the festival into two distinct halves, and make no mistake that this hill will become a major feature of your weekend.

-To keep things simple in our search for the best place to camp, let’s work across the map from left to right (West to East sounds wrong).
+To keep things simple in our search for the best place to camp, let’s work across the map from left to right.
 That mean’s we start with…

 Let’s get straight to the point.
 Metropolis doesn’t seem like that much of a great place to camp.
 And for a lot of people, it’s going to be their last choice.
 But there are a few reasons you might want to head here.